conan-io/docs/extending/template_system/search_table.rst

 When the output is a table, the first thing needed are the headers, these can be a sinle row or two rows like the image above.
-In order to get the headers you should use ``results.get_headers(keys)`` with a list of extra ``keys`` you want to include.
-Conan will always return a header for all the different settings and options values, with this ``keys`` you can retrieve other information that might be useful in your table like ``remote``, ``reference``, ``outdated`` or ``package_id``.
+In order to get the headers you should use ``results.get_headers(keys)`` with a list of extra ``keys`` you want to include (see example below).
+Conan will always return a header for all the different settings and options values, with this ``keys`` list variable you can retrieve other information that might be useful in your table like ``remote``, ``reference``, ``outdated`` or ``package_id``.

-Then you can use the returned job to get the actual headers:
+Then you can use the returned object to get the actual headers:

  * single row headers: it just returns a list with all the headers, it is straightforward to use: